zcericola/node-auth-mini/README.md

 * Open `index.js`.
 * Call the `passport.serializeUser` method and pass in a function as the first argument.
   * This function should have a `user` and `done` parameter.
-  * This function should call `done` with `null` as the first argument and an object as the argument.
+  * This function should call `done` with `null` as the first argument and an object as the second argument.
     * Use an object that only has the `id`, `displayName`, `nickname`, and `email` from `user`.
 * Call the `passport.deSerializeUser` method and pass in a function as the first argument.
   * This function should should have a `obj` and `done `parameter.